Nizuii/Week-7/Virus-Total-Alien-OTX-README.md

 | **Operational TI** | Info about ongoing attacks or campaigns | Which hacker group is attacking whom          |
 | **Strategic TI**   | High-level insights for decision makers | Trends in ransomware or nation-state activity |

+# What’s “Threat Analysis”?
+Threat Analysis is the process of studying and interpreting threat data to understand what’s happening and what to do next.
+If Threat Intelligence is the data you gather, then Threat Analysis is the thinking you apply to that data.